Home » Departments » Police » Police FAQ

 How do I get copies of an Incident Report?

-Requests may be made in writing either by request forms obtained at the Police Station or by letter from an individual or Insurance Co., etc. The fee is $0.25 per page.
+Requests may be made in writing, either using request forms obtained at the Police Station or by letter from an individual or Insurance company, etc. The fee is $0.25 per page.

-Incident reports are individually reviewed for release to ensure that we are in compliance with the laws and regulations governing the release of reports.
+Incident reports are individually reviewed before being released to ensure compliance with the laws and regulations governing their release.
 Edited copies may be released in certain cases.
-Any questions pertaining to the release can be answered by our record clerks.
+Our record clerks can answer any questions pertaining to the release.

 How do I have Fingerprints taken?

-Civilian fingerprinting for employment, visas, immigration, citizenship and other purposes is done at the police department Tuesday – Thursday from 10:00 a.m. to 3:00 p.m.
-When entering the lobby of the police station go to the Records window on the right where a Records Specialist can process your request.
+Civilian fingerprinting for employment, visas, immigration, citizenship, and other purposes is done at the police department Tuesday – Thursday from 10:00 a.m. to 3:00 p.m.
+When entering the police station lobby, go to the Records window on the right, where a Records Specialist can process your request.
 The fee for this service is set by city ordinance and is $20 per fingerprint card.
 (Cards are supplied by the requestor.)

 How do I obtain a Gun Permit?